Trauma is not the same as mental distress or suffering, both of which are universal human experiences.

 Introduction

 Given that subjective experiences differ between individuals, people will react to similar events differently.
-In other words, not all people who experience a potentially traumatic event will actually become psychologically traumatized (although they may all be distressed and experience suffering).
+In other words, not all people who experience a potentially traumatic event will actually become psychologically traumatised (although they may all be distressed and experience suffering).
 However, some people will develop post-traumatic stress disorder (PTSD) after being exposed to a major traumatic event.

 People who go through these types of extremely traumatic experiences often have certain symptoms and problems afterwards.
 The severity of these symptoms depends on the person, the type of trauma involved, and the emotional support they receive from others.
 The range of reactions to symptoms of trauma can be wide and varied, and differ in severity from person to person.
-A traumatized individual may experience one or several of them.
+A traumatised individual may experience one or several of them.

 After a traumatic experience, a person may re-experience the trauma mentally and physically.
 For example, the sound of a motorcycle engine may cause intrusive thoughts or a sense of re-experiencing a traumatic experience that involved a similar sound (e.g., gunfire).
 Sometimes a benign stimulus (e.g., noise from a motorcycle) may get connected in the mind with the traumatic experience.
 This process is called traumatic coupling.